 Organizational performance is occurring at many organizations throughout the world.
-Yet people constantly ask about how to get started.
+Yet people constantly ask about how to get started motivating better performance.
 How do you get your organization moving in a direction of continuous improvement to achieve organizational performance?
+What drives organizational performance?

 First off, you have to have management commitment for an organization to perform.
 The obvious question then is how does top management show commitment to change and improvement to achieve your performance goals?
 The answer is about inspirational leadership and good communication.
 To be an inspirational leader, one needs to be a great communicator.
 Management commitment takes both leadership and good communication.

 Second, it takes SMART Objectives.
 In order to achieve organizational performance, planning by management must result in clearly defined objectives that the organization can work towards.
 The desired organizational performance has to be clearly communicated and understood by everyone.